Kimberly Schlenker, President

 Richard Lyon is a corporate lawyer who moved to Bozeman from Dallas, Texas in 2012.
 For the past twenty years he has actively participated in volunteer backcountry trail maintenance, weed and erosion control, fence removal, and similar tasks, working with the Forest Service, Park Service, and a number of private volunteer organizations to plan and lead this work.
 He served as a member of the governance committee of the Gallatin Community Collaborative and remains active in conservation-oriented nonprofit organizations in Bozeman and elsewhere in Montana.
 He is an avid hiker, backpacker, skier, and flyfisherman in his spare time.

-Jesse A. Logan, Director
+Jesse A. Logan, Advisor to the Board

 Ecologist Jesse Logan is a recognized authority on the condition of Greater Yellowstone’s whitebark pine forests and the communities they support.
 After retiring in 2006 from a career in academia (Colorado State University and Virginia Tech.) and the US Forest Service (Rocky Mountain Research Station), he continues research and advocacy for high elevation ecosystems of the Greater Yellowstone.
 A primary interest in this regard is the Absaroka/Beartooth wilderness, the largest contiguous area above 10,000 ft. in the continental United States.
 In summer he is a Contract Instructor for Yellowstone Forever, and is a backcountry ski guide during winter, working out of Cooke City, MT for Yellowstone Ski Tours and Beartooth Powder Guides.